 This is a shared project, as well, with the NGO from Spain providing the bulk of the funding and SHEAF contributing their share, this time with help from the Gay Lea Foundation.

 Phase 1 of the latrines wacompleted by the end of 2016.
 A SHEAF delegation visited the project in early 2017.
 It was gratifying to realize that 70 families, who had no latrines or latrines in very poor condition, now had access to a proper ventilated latrine.
 The location of the latrine took into consideration proximity to the houses, water supply such as wells or cisterns and susceptibility to flooding.
+Watch the video to see a board member exploring a latrine.

 This community not only recognizes the need to protect and conserve the water supply from contamination through proper sanitation but is aware of larger environmental issues.
 A committee of Potable Water and Sanitation (CAPS) has been formed which will oversee the water supply, will train locals on water conservation, will teach how to test water for pathogens and PH levels and will provide instructions on proper use of chlorine.
 In addition, the six communities living along the Veracruz River have been trained in preserving the river and reforestation is being done in these and other communities to preserve the environment.